nobodyman123/puzzle-solver/README.md

 ## Dev plan
  * puzzles that are currently implemented work, but input sucks
- * jigsaw sudoku may be added in the near future, otherwise july 2022 or so
- * other puzzle types will be added as i get my hands on them
  * implimentations for input gui will start min end of july 2022
  * after that the sidebar on the left will also be implemented with buttons for:
    - generating an image of the current board state